MYancheff/state-forecasting-beta/Final Project/fin_paper.md

 So we need to gather as much information about a district as possible.
 For example, one clearly useful variable is the extent to which the candidate of the Democratic party won in the prior year.
 Another one is whether that candidate was an incumbent or not, and whether they are running again in the upcoming election.

-We also gathered several variables at the state and national level, including economic variables such as GDP and median household income, several political variables such as the party of the president, and governor, and the state legislative composition in the previous year.
+We also need to gather several variables at the state and national level, including economic variables such as GDP and median household income, several political variables such as the party of the president, and governor, and the state legislative composition in the previous year.

 ### Data Tidying and Joining

 The format of the tidied dataset we want to model is this:

 Every row is a (Year, Assembly, District) triple.
 This is a nice unit because it is the unit we want to run models on.
 However, none of our data is in this form.
 All of our data is in a (Year, Candidate) format.
-So in each dataset, before joining, we need to summarize the sort of covariates we want from that bit of candidate level data.
+We have data both at the precint and the district level, with an identifier that can join them.
+So in each dataset, before joining, we need to summarize all the precincts in the district and then summarize the sort of covariates we want from that bit of candidate level data.
+See the Data wrangling section of the code below for more detail.

 ### Lagging variables

-Most of the useful information about the districts (e.g. voting results) cannot being predicted for the current election, and so dependent variables must all be taken from the previous election.
+Most of the useful information about the districts (e.g. voting results) cannot being predicted for the current election, and so most dependent variables must be taken from the previous election.
 In years other than those between redistricting periods, this is a very simple matter.
 In redistricting years, ideally we would have kept all the districts which stayed the same, and then try to derive the missing data using imputation (for practical reasons this was not done).

-### Multiple Imputation
+### Missing-Data Imputation

 Much of our data was missing.
 However, ordinary models usually expect all variables to be present.
 So in order to fit a model, we need to fill in this data.
 This general process is called missing data imputation, or just imputation.
 In general, an imputation process takes in a dataframe with certain values as NA, and outputs a dataframe without any NA entries.

 One way to do this is to simple fill in NAs with the mean or median of all the entries in that collumn.
 However, with so much dependence between variables, this seriously reduced the quality of the model.
 I also tried to use Amelia II, via R's Amelia package.
 This imputation process is based on the multivariate normal distribution.
 It is fairly flexible, allowing you to specify categorical and numeric data.
 However, it was extremely fiddly, as it does not work with co-linear variables, and it also assumes that values are pulled from a multivariate normal distribution.
 I also could not get its categorical variable feature working (it gave a non-standard error).
 So I chose to use R's MICE (Multiple Imputation by Chained Equasions) package, which can work with a wide variety of data, and seems to work amazingly well out of the box.
 But perhaps we can measure how well it predicts the data more precisely (See Question 1).

+Also note that the MICE imputation method is randomized, which creates fairly signficant variance in our prediction.
+Unfortunately, it is also slow enough that measuring this variance experimentally is impractical (a single run takes about a two minutes, so 20 runs will take 40).

 ### Modeling Design

 Two of the simplest ways of predicting state legislative composition are these:

 -   A simple linear model.
-The outcome (percentage of Democrats in the legislature) is fit as a simple linear function of the known variables.
+The outcome (percentage of Democrats in the legislature) is fit as a linear function of the known variables.
--   A logit model.
+-   A logit generalized linear model.
 The outcome of each district is fit as a logit model of which party won.
 Then we can predict who will win at the district level by which party has over 50% probability of winning.
 Then we can calculate the number of districts it predicts democrats will win in order to get the overall election result.

+The linear model is nice because it .
+However, the number of outcomes is only the number of elections for which we have data for, which is not very many.
+That makes it extremely easy to overfit.

+The logit model has many more outcomes to train for, but district level outcomes have much more noise, and are generally harder to predict.

-Before trying to implement this model, we should collect some data, and see if it seems to be useful.
+Because overfitting is such a serious potential problem, especially for the first model, we want as few variables as possible to model with.
+So before trying to implement this model, we should collect some data, and see if it seems to be useful, and how the variables might interact with others.

 Quality of Covariates
 ---------------------